linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 The Association of Investment Companies also says that putting too much pressure on boards to remove poorly performing fund managers could result in a dismissal at the wrong time.

-There are many other options open to boards to improve floundering investment trusts: implementing regular share buy-back schemes to control the discount, request ing a new fund manager from the same fund management house or simply communicating better with shareholders.
+There are many other options open to boards to improve floundering investment trusts: implementing regular share buy-back schemes to control the discount, requesting a new fund manager from the same fund management house or simply communicating better with shareholders.

 Others think the best thing boards can do is encourage their brokers do get more people interested in a sector that is facing increasing competition from cheaper tracker funds and open-ended fund managers' marketing clout.